Special Tactics Group: Equipment

-For deployment of CS gas, the Remington 870 shotgun and HK69 grenade launcher can be used while the shotgun may also apply for breaching purposes.
 In 2013, the STG was issued with non-lethal 40mm XM1006 sponge rounds that are fired from the HK69 grenade launcher.

-When responding to incidents, or executing planned operations, AOS officers utilise both standard marked and unmarked cars, and large four-wheel drive vehicles, such as the Nissan Patrol.
-These are fitted with running boards and roof rails, to allow officers to stand on the side while the vehicle is in motion, as well as having enclosed boxes on the roof for carrying equipment.

 In 2009, two New Zealand Army LAV III light armour vehicles were utilised in response to the Napier shootings.
 The STG has since conducted training exercises with the LAV III.
 In 2019, the STG took delivery of three ASC armoured Toyota Land Cruisers.